AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to change a date on a project that has the [!UICONTROL Plan Mode] set to [!UICONTROL Manual save] &gt; [!UICONTROL Timeline Planning], the date does not change and the user sees the an error.

-"[!UICONTROL Timeline Planning] mode is available only when timelineDate is loaded.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it."
+"[!UICONTROL Timeline Planning mode is available only when timelineDate is loaded.
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]"

 **Consistency when opening the Workload Balancer using the Month view**